sam-wheat/OAuthTest3/README.md

-# OAuthTest3
+OAuthTest3
-OAuth exorcise using Angular 4 and GitHub authorization
+OAuth exercise using Angular 4 and GitHub authorization